-- 2.82 Biodiversity underpins our lives and livelihoods and supports the functioning and resilience of ecosystems in oceans, wetlands, lakes, rivers, mountains, forests and agricultural landscapes.
-Our economy, health and well-being depends on healthy, resilient ecosystems, which provide us with food, clean water and air, the raw materials and energy for our industries and protect us against hazards, such as flooding and climate change. - 2.83 Environmental pressures are causing global biodiversity decline at rates not previously encountered in human history and the rate of species extinction is accelerating.
+2.82 Biodiversity underpins our lives and livelihoods and supports the functioning and resilience of ecosystems in seasoceans, wetlands, lakes, rivers, mountains, forests and agricultural landscapes.
+Our economy, health and well-being depends on healthy, resilient ecosystems, which provide us with food, clean water and air, the raw materials and energy for our industries and protect us against hazards, such as flooding and climate change.

+- 2.83 Environmental pressures are causing global biodiversity decline at rates not previously encountered in human history and the rate of species extinction is accelerating.
 Following the industrial revolustion the UK has become one of the most nature-depleted countries in the world. - 2.84 Within the Replacement Plan, due consideration will need to be given to enhancing the resilience of our ecosystems and the benefit that they provide.
 The National Plan seeks to ensure that the planning system will ensure wildlife is able to thrive in healthy, diverse habitats, both in urban and rural areas, recognising and valuing the multiple benefits to people and nature. - 2.85 Enhancement of biodiversity, the resilience of ecosystems and the provision of green infrastructure is a key aim of the National Plan, with the introduction of The National Forest of Wales and creating more woodland cover being a means of achieving a resilient ecosystem.
+Further, the enhancement and resilience of marine ecosystems is an objective of the Welsh National Marine Plan which stipulates the requirement to maintain and enhance the resilience of marine ecosystems and the benefits they provide in order to meet the needs of present and future generations.